 Are reindeer harming the mountain vegetation of Northern Scandinavia?
 Or is their grazing, on the contrary, essential for maintaining the diversity of the montane flora?
-Opinions on this issue have been divided over the years, but Mistra EviEM has now conducted a systematic review that attempts to achieve unequivocal answers.
+Opinions on this issue have been divided over the years, but Mistra EviEM conducted a systematic review that attempted to achieve unequivocal answers.

 Shifting opinions on the effects of reindeer grazing

 Some 20 years ago, severe overgrazing by reindeer became evident in parts of Northern Scandinavia.
 Among scientists and environmental conservationists alike, there was an increasingly widespread view that the reindeer were now ‘too many’ and that overgrazing was a problem throughout the reindeer-herding region, including its Swedish part.

 The prevailing opinion among present-day environmental managers is, rather, that the overgrazing of the past was temporary and local; that it seldom wrought lasting damage; and that, on the whole, reindeer grazing benefits the montane vegetation and enhances its species richness.
 Today, instead, fears are expressed that parts of the mountain region are becoming overgrown because of inadequate grazing pressure, although the number of reindeer is not much smaller than around 1990.

 Systematic review provides overview of the available evidence

 In response to the Swedish Environmental Protection Agency’s recommendation, Mistra EviEM conducted a systematic review of what science has to say about the impact of reindeer grazing on mountain vegetation.
 No unequivocal picture of the situation has emerged, however.